Inertia induces strong orientation fluctuations of non-spherical atmospheric particles

-The transport of non-spherical particles in the atmosphere is significantly influenced by particle orientation~\cite{Cox_1965,Happel_Brenner_1983,Khayat_Cox_1989,Bagheri_Bonadonna_2016}.
-This directly affects the settling velocity of the particles~\cite{Pruppacher_Klett_2010,Voth_Soldati_2017,Bagheri_Bonadonna_2016,Roy_2019}, which in turn determines residence times and dispersion ranges in the atmosphere.
-The settling velocity influences, for instance, how far microplastics, dust and volcanic ash can be transported away from the source, or how much time an ice crystal spends in a cloud~\cite{Allen:2019,Bagheri_Bonadonna_2016,Baran_2012, Rossi_2021}.
-In addition, the orientation affects the volume swept out by the rotating particle, which together with the settling velocity, is a key parameter determining particle-particle collision rates \cite{pumir2016collisional}, e.g. relevant for the formation of aggregates of ice particles in clouds \cite{siewert2014collision,Sheikh_2022} or volcanic ash \cite{Rossi_2021}.
-The orientation also has a direct impact on the optical cross-section of particles and thus on the albedo of ash, dust or atmospheric clouds~\cite{Krotkov_1999,Mishchenko_1996,Noel_Chepfer_2004}.
+\emph{Introduction.}-- The transport, dispersion, and settling of volcanic ash~\cite{Bagheri_Bonadonna_2016, Rossi_2021}, microplastic particles~\cite{Allen:2019,Zhang:2020}, and ice crystals in cold atmospheric clouds~\cite{Cox_Arnold_1979,Pruppacher_Klett_2010,Garrett_2015,Wang_2013} have significant environmental impact.
+These non-spherical particles are subject to gravity, as well as viscous and inertial hydrodynamic forces and torques.
+An essential parameter characterising the latter is the particle Reynolds number, defined by ${\rm Re}_{\rm p} = a v_g /\nu$, where $a$ is the linear size of the particle, $v_g$ is its settling speed, and $\nu$ is the kinematic viscosity of air.
+In general, the transport of non-spherical particles depends strongly on their angular dynamics~\cite{Cox_1965,Happel_Brenner_1983,Khayat_Cox_1989}, which directly affects the settling speed~\cite{Pruppacher_Klett_2010,Voth_Soldati_2017,Bagheri_Bonadonna_2016,Roy_2019}.
+This, in turn, determines its residence times and dispersion ranges in the atmosphere.
+The settling speed influences, for instance, how far microplastic, dust and volcanic ash can be transported away from a source, or how much time an ice crystal spends in a cloud~\cite{Allen:2019,Bagheri_Bonadonna_2016,Baran_2012,Rossi_2021}.
+In addition, the angular dynamics determines the volume swept out.
+Together with the settling speed, this volume is a key parameter determining particle-particle collision rates \cite{pumir2016collisional}, e.g. relevant for the formation of aggregates of ice particles in clouds \cite{Pinsky:1998,siewert2014collision,Sheikh_2022,Gavze_2022} or volcanic ash \cite{Rossi_2021}.
+The particle orientation also has a direct impact on the absorption and scattering of radiation by the atmosphere, which affects albedo of atmospheric clouds~ \cite{Krotkov_1999,Mishchenko_1996,Noel_Chepfer_2004}, an effect still not understood quantitatively, despite its importance~\cite{Noel_Sassen_2005,Westbrook_2010,Noel_Chepfer_2010,Marshak:2018,Gustavsson_2021}.